marionlamoureux/cml-2023/README.md

 * **Kernel** : Python 3
 * **Engine Profile** : 1 vCPU / 2 GiB

-Click **Start Run** and the expriment will be sheduled to build and run.
+Click **Start Run** and the experiment will be scheduled to build and run.
 Once the Run is completed you can view the outputs that are tracked with the experiment using the `cdsw.track_metrics` function.
 Please read through the code to get a sense of the steps involved.